Use Basic Auth to connect Tango API

 Although we still support Basic Authentication (Auth), we strongly encourage you to use OAuth 2.0 with Tango API.
 Basic Auth is less secure compared to OAuth.
 It relies on platform name and API key to identify you as the correct person with the online account credentials.

-To enable Tango API keys for your production Tango platform, contact your Customer Success Manager (CSM) or [email protected] .
+Note:Contact your Tango representative, Customer Success Manager (CSM), or [email protected] to enable the API key management on your production platform.
 You need the Tango API Key permission in the portal to access the API credentials.
 See how to Sign in to the Tango portal .
-If you don't have an account with Tango, see how to set up an account .
+If you don't have an account with Tango, see how to set up an account.

 Best practices:

-• Rotate API keys at least once every six months AND whenever someone who's had access to the key leaves the company.
+- Rotate API keys at least once every 90 days (quarterly), and immediately after any suspected compromise or personnel change involving key access.
 To avoid disruption when you rotate the keys, keep two API keys active until your integration is updated successfully.
 Deactivation cannot be undone.

 How to use Basic Auth to secure your connection?